• Phed Mark London: A Spicy Thai Pop-Up Experience

 North Eastern Chinese BBQ Beef

-Skewering by alternating meat and fat seems held off a tad on this beef version.
-Traditionally, the BBQ method closest to Dongbei style; Xinjiang-style shaokao method embraces it.
 It could be more rendered due to palate preference, beef quality (which is more likely given the beef skewer price).
 As discussed below, vehicles can cut through it, making the overall dining experience more moreish.

 North East Chinese BBQ skewers in London

-Chinese Chicken Wing Skewers
+Chinese BBQ Chicken Wing Skewers

 Each charcoal barbecued chicken wing is a majestic, juicy, dark poultry present, wrapped in umami crunch and BBQ smoke.
 The bones feel non-existent – they’re that good.